openstack/networking-bgpvpn/README.rst

 Quick start
 -----------

-To be able to test this framework, you have to:
+To test this framework with the **dummy** driver (not doing any real interaction with BGP nor the forwarding plane) you have to:

 * install devstack